Introduction

 - Always include

-clause - In profiles queries, always include
+APP_IDin theWHEREclause - In profiles queries, always include

-clause - Always include
+PROFILEDB_IDin theWHEREclause - Always include

-clause - When querying
+CLIENT_DATEin theWHEREclause - When querying

-will result in the best performance.
+fact_events, additionally filtering onevent_namewill result in the best performance.

 Profiles

 Profiles data is also stored in Snowflake and is a bit different from your behavioral data.
 You can read more about the schema here.
-Your profiles data and usage data share hashed_customer_id
+Your profiles data and usage data share hashed_customer_id in common, allowing you to segment your analytics data by profile attributes and vice-versa.

 Event Taxonomy